Hello Mrs. Jitko,

 Ginseng under a static load

 What makes physical work less attractive is just a dull burden.
 Many people need to be in the long run in the course of their profession, which is unnatural to man.
 It's not just a workers' profession in machines, but also sellers, hairdressers, surgeons, dentists ...
-While standing does not work a musculoskeletal pump, which normally walks venous blood from the legs back to the heart.
+While standing, there is no muscle-vein pump that normally walks venous blood back to the heart.
 This leads to overload of the veins of the lower limbs, swelling and varices (varicose veins) .
 Ginseng is used here to strengthen, anti-inflammatory and antithrombotic effects on the vascular wall.
 The practical experience of my ginseng known in the varicose veins was excellent .

 Static joint loads are similarly harmful.
 The joint is essentially a friction bearing whose lining does not have a vascular supply.
 Nutrition to the articular lining is achieved by a joint fluid that also serves as a lubricating oil.
 Long immobility leads to inadequate nutrition.
 Load in unnatural positions (eg work in front) leads to local overload and arthritis.
 As with other chronic inflammations, even in joint inflammations, ginseng is very beneficial and should take precedence over classical " pain pills " (cyclooxygenase blockers).

 In your case, I would suggest a practical trial of 30-50g six-year ginseng.
 To get to know its effects on your body, you can take a slightly higher dose a few times.
 For long-term health support, you may need regular daily dosing of around 2g, but you also need to follow your own observations.
 In any case, avoid long-term use of analgesics and do not overwork.